JoeQuattrone/LB-API-Travis/README.md

 Return to [LB-Client-Travis](https://github.com/JoeQuattrone/LB-Client-Travis) and continue the instructions.

 ## Running the tests
-To run tests make sure you have created the test database and have seeded it outlined in the steps above.
+To run tests make sure you have created the test database and have seeded it, as outlined in the steps above.

 Run tests
 ```